-While this might not like distant news to us in the United States, Relotius’ work often touched on American news, which means he may have had a significant influence on the creation of German and pan-European thought (the publication has a circulation of 840,000 per week).
+While this might seem like distant news to us in the United States, Relotius’ work often touched on American news, which means he may have had a significant influence on the creation of German and pan-European thought (the publication has a circulation of 840,000 per week).

 One of the stories that caught my attention was one that Relotius did on the politics of the small Minnesota town of Fergus Falls.
 Relotius spent time living in the rural town in early 2017, not long after Donald Trump won the election.
 One of the more unsettling false claims made in the story was that a sign greeted visitors to the town which read “Mexicans Keep Out”, but this was hardly the only fabrication that would appear in the story.

 A couple of authors who live in Fergus Falls came up with a list of eleven rather startling, unsubstantiated claims made by Relotius in his article, one of which was that the town was a Trump haven and supported Trump at a rate of 70.4% (in reality, it was 62.6%).
 Among other debunked claims were: